Glossary | FAQs | Press Area | Links | Articles

 Text (search engine friendly)

-When a key phrase for example "Marbella Property" is written into a search engine's search box, the engine will search for that phrase across the internet.
+When a key phrase for example "Marbella Property" is written into a search engine's search box, the engine will search for that phrase across the Internet.
 It is important to include text relevant to the business or service offered by a website, written in a programming language that search engines find easy to read.

 Unique Visitor